 So Do Party Manners

-Christmas is a fun time to spend time with friends and family, but no one enjoys being bombarded with an out-of-control adolescent dog.
+Christmas is a fun time to connect with friends and family, but no one enjoys being bombarded by an out-of-control adolescent dog.
 Teaching your puppy to positively and appropriately engage with guests will make time spent together more enjoyable.